Andrew-Casey/wine_project/README.md

 # Project Planning:

-- Aquire data from (https://data.world/food/wine-quality) and make it a local .csv file so we and both collectivly work from the same data
+- Aquire data from (https://data.world/food/wine-quality) and make it a local .csv file so we can both collectivly work from the same data
-- Prep the data for exploration splitting and testing/modeling
+- Prep the data for exploration: splitting/testing/modeling
 - Explore the data for significant features and answer questions we have about the data set
-- Clustering for further exploration of features and feature engineering
+- Perform clustering techniques for further exploration of features/feature engineering
-- Modeling on train validate and test datasets to see how our features can help predict the quality of wine
+- Model on train,validate data sets; Test datasets to see how our features can help predict the quality of wine
-- Create a live presentation in a storytelling format, so that we can deliver to our peers.
+- Create a presentation

 # Initial Questions: